JoeBwonKenobi/Car-Insurance-Project/README.md

 # Car Insurance Predictions

-The overall Objective of this project is to predict if customers will make a claim on their insurance
+The overall Objective of this project is to predict if customers will make a claim on their insurance using data from an insurance company.

-# Orignal Data Source:
+# Link to Orignal Data Source:
--Here is the link to the orignal data source:

 https://www.kaggle.com/datasets/sagnik1511/car-insurance-data

 # Methods used for Data Preparation:

-Before splitting the data, we will drop and duplicates, and check for any inconsistancies.
-This will help prepare our dat for machine learning.
-Then We identified the features (X) and the target (y).
-Then we performed a validation split.
-Next we created a preprocessing object to prepare the dataset for Machine Learning.
-We imputed missing values using the Simple Imputer after the validation split to minimize the chance of data leakage.
+Before splitting the data I will drop the duplicates and check for any inconsistancies, this will help prepare the data for machine learning.
+Then I identified the features (X) and the target (y) and performed a validation split.
+Next, I created a preprocessing object to prepare the dataset for Machine Learning.
+I imputed missing values using the Simple Imputer after the validation split to minimize the chance of any data leakage.

 # Model:
 The model I ended up using is a Logistic Regression Model.
 For this particular model, I used Gridsearch CV to find the best parameters to tune